rse-council/researchsoftware.org/2020-workshop.md

 In 2018, the first International RSE Leaders Workshop, organized by the UK RSE Association, took place at the Alan Turing Institute in London, UK.
 [Amongst other successes](https://researchsoftware.org/2018/04/23/int-rsel-workshop.html), it saw the foundation of the Nordic RSE community and helped improve access to software expertise in research.

-### Days 1 & 2

-This year's three-half-days is a continuation of that collaboration.
+This year's three-half-days event is a continuation of that collaboration.
-It features one half day (**Tuesday, 15th September 2020**) of presentations and discussions with established RSE leaders about strategies used to establish RSE communities and associations.
-These will focus on the practical steps needed to build communities, collaborate, lobby and drive progress in Research Software Engineering.

-The second half day of the event (**Wednesday, 16th September 2020**) will be dedicated to hands-on collaboration during which attendees will help devise solutions for strengthening international cooperation and organization, and work together to advance the role of RSEs in research.

-### Day 3

-To support asynchronous collaboration beyond the limited time of the second day, the workshop will feature a third half-day session two weeks after the first two, on **Wednesday, 30th September 2020**.
+It features presentations and discussions, as well as hands-on collaboration.
+To support asynchronous collaboration beyond the limited time of the first two half-days, the workshop will feature a third half-day session two weeks after the first two, on **Wednesday, 30th September 2020**.
 In this third session, collaborative groups present their results, and plan future activities.

-### Session times

-The workshop sessions will be run at a time that allows for the broadest participation possible, based on a poll of participants to determine the schedule.

-## Apply for participation!

-Apply for participation if you want to start, or already lead, an RSE community (beyond a single institution) and want to connect with like-minded people from the international community.

-#### **The call for applications is open!**
-#### **Please apply by 31 July 2020 (23:59 in your timezone) using this form: <https://bit.ly/intl-rse-leaders-2020-application>.**

 ## Organizers